Whatsapp Icon

 Conclusion

 Diagnosing penile cancer involves a series of steps, from physical examinations to biopsy and imaging tests.
 Early diagnosis plays a crucial role in the effective treatment of penile cancer.
-If you notice any unusual symptoms, its important to consult a healthcare provider promptly.
+If you notice any unusual symptoms, it's important to consult a healthcare provider promptly.

 Note: This simple guide is designed for educational purposes only and does not substitute professional medical advice.